KCreate/pngencoder/README.md

 See the [Example](https://github.com/KCreate/pngencoder/blob/master/test/main.js)

 ## What is this useful for?
-I have absolutly no idea...
+I have absolutely no idea...

 # License
 The MIT License (MIT)